 - Security measures that safeguard privacy rights;

-- Processes relating to transfer of personal data to 3rd parties; and
+- Processes relating to the transfer of personal data to 3rd parties; and

-- Notification processes in the event of personal data breach.
+- Notification processes in the event of a personal data breach.

 - Automated decision making that may impact the legal rights of data subjects;

 - Systematic monitoring such as bulk data collection or monitoring of publicly accessible areas;